 - The employer may be private, local or state government.

-Here is a list of well-known companies who have participated in the VA's OJT & Apprenticeship Program in the past:
+Here is a list of well known organizations that have participated in the VA's OJT and apprenticeship programs in the past:

 - Pirelli Tire Co.